videoprocessing/videoprocessing.github.io/Benchmarks/_posts/2021-03-05-deinterlacer.md

 ---
 title: MSU Deinterlacer Benchmark — selecting the best deinterlacing filter
-description:
-preview_img: /assets/img/benchmarks/deinterlacer/deinterlacing_preview480x270.png
+short_title: MSU Deinterlacer Benchmark
-subprojects: /deinterlacer
+permalink: /deinterlacer
 excerpt: "Latest benchmark in this area with more than 20 methods and 40 video sequences.
 Total length of the sequences is 834 frames"
 ---